>

 He received a Bachelor of Science degree in Education from West Virginia State College in 1937, a Professional Certificate from the Atlanta University School of Social Work in 1939, a Master of Social Work degree from Columbia University School of Social Work in 1945, and a Doctor of Philosophy degree from New York University in 1954.
 While at Atlanta University, Dr. Jackson met Mary Henrietta Saunders (-2000) who he married in 1940.
 Both served Atlanta University as educators.
 William S. Jackson as former dean and professor for the Atlanta University School of Social Work (1961-1968) and Mary S. Jackson as teacher and literary instructor at Morris Brown College.

 Dr. William S. Jackson was a member of the First Congregational Church U.C.C. for more than thirty years.
 He served as trustee and as a member of the Personnel Committee of the Southeast District Conference.
-He was also a member of the Omega Psi Phi Fraternity, incorporated for more than sixty years.
+He was also a member of the Omega Psi Phi Fraternity, Incorporated for more than sixty years.
 His professional experiences and activities were extensive and varied.
 They included Area Worker, Central Harlem Street Clubs Project of Welfare Council of New York City; Program Director, Urban League Greater New York; Director and Founder, Bronx Branch, Urban League of Greater New York; Community Service Organization (OEO-CAP) as technical assistance panel member; Director of Community Action Agency of New York City; Adopt-a-Child Agency of New York City; and Commissioner with the Social Security Administration of the U.S. Department of Health and Human Services, where in 1982 he was awarded, a certificate recognizing his outstanding work.

-His professional affiliations include: National Association of Social Workers (charter member); Council of Social Work Education; Phi Delta Kappa; Kappa delta Pi; Georgia Conference of Social Welfare; the National and International Conference on Social Welfare; and Who’s Who in American Education.
+His professional affiliations include: National Association of Social Workers (charter member); Council of Social Work Education; Phi Delta Kappa; Kappa Delta Pi; Georgia Conference of Social Welfare; the National and International Conference on Social Welfare; and Who’s Who in American Education.
 He also served as consultant and advisor to and board member of numerous organizations which included serving as a Delegate to the 1970 White House Conference on Children in Washington D.C.

 He was the recipient of numerous honors and awards among which are: the Norma and Murray Hearn Social Action Award in 1952 by the Alumni Association of Columbia University School of Social Work, the first time given to an African American; an award from the Council of Spanish-Americans Organizations of Greater New York for meritorious service; an honorary citizenship of San Juan, Puerto Rico; the honorary degree of Doctor of Laws from West Virginia State College in 1965; and was recognized as an outstanding graduate of Atlanta University School of Social Work by its Alumni Association at the school’s Fiftieth Anniversary Celebration.